Updated Mar 01, 2026

 Understanding the Power of No-Code: Adalo and Airtable Synergy

-The combination of Adalo and Airtable solves a problem facing every growing no-code app: the moment your data needs outpace your builder's native capabilities.
-Adalo empowers makers to build fully-custom no-code apps for iOS, Android, and web without writing a single line of code.
+The combination of Adalo and Airtable solves a problem facing every growing app: the moment your data needs outpace your builder's native capabilities.
+Adalo empowers makers to build fully-custom apps for iOS, Android, and web without writing a single line of code.
 Airtable functions as a flexible cloud database with spreadsheet-like simplicity but relational database power underneath.

 When connected, this synergy delivers capabilities impossible with either platform alone.
 Your team edits data directly in Airtable's collaborative interface while users interact through Adalo's polished mobile experience.
 Automations trigger when data changes.
 Multiple views organize the same information for different teams.
 The frontend stays beautiful; the backend stays powerful.

-Why Choose Adalo for Your No-Code App?
+Why Choose Adalo for Your App?

 Adalo stands apart as the most flexible builder of its kind with true drag-and-drop design—no flexbox required.
 The platform handles frontend UI, backend logic, and user management in one visual environment, publishing directly to the Apple App Store, Google Play, or web deployment.